joshjchayes/TransitFit/README.md

 ### Priors file
 The priors file is used for defining which physical parameters are to be fitted, and the distribution from which samples are drawn.
-This file should have 5 columns, in the order
+This file should have 5 columns, in the order \[Parameter, distribution, input A, input B, filter index\].

 - **Parameter**: The parameters which can be set using the priors file are: